 I knew about taboos.
 I’d spent years writing about sanitation and shit for my second book The Big Necessity.
 All taboos have a reason.
 All taboos exist to keep something or someone in their place.
 As Mary Douglas wrote, ‘The only thing that is universalistic about purity is the temptation to use it as a weapon.’

 I didn’t laugh at Ankita when she told me she could spoil nail polish; or Neelam when she said her first blood meant cancer.
 I knew we had taboos too, in our supposedly advanced world.
 Ours just look different.
-They look like the blue liquid that feminine hygiene companies have used to denote menstrual blood until last year, when a TV ad dared to show red liquid and the world didn’t end.
+They look like the blue liquid that feminine hygiene companies have used to denote menstrual blood until recently, when a TV ad dared to show red liquid and the world didn’t end.
 Or they look like euphemisms: ‘feminine hygiene’ or ‘sanitary’.
 They look like every sanitary pad or tampon advertising slogan that tells women they should be fresh and fragrant and discreet (that is, all of them).
 All these taboos made me wonder.
 Not just at the idea that a mixture of endometrial tissue and blood can rot a pickle – that is, a fermented vegetable suspended in acid – but about why blood is only thought bad when it comes out of a woman.

 I began to explore blood.
 I started with the dictionary.
 Blood, says the OED, is ‘the red liquid that circulates in the arteries and veins of humans and other vertebrate animals, carrying oxygen to and carbon dioxide from the tissues of the body.’
 That is true.
 But blood is more than that.
 It is a waste product and medicine.
 It can kill us and save us.
 It is a product worth more than oil; and incinerated as a waste material.
 It stars in myth, religion and language: we use it to describe our family, our identity, our emotions: bloodlines, blood brothers, blood that is boiling, curdled or chilled.
 It comes from stars and the ocean.
 The iron in our blood comes from the death of supernovas, like all iron on our planet.
 This bright red liquid – brighter in the arteries, when it is transporting oxygen around the body from the heart, duller in the veins, when it is not – contains salt and water, like the sea we possibly came from.
 It is busy, so busy: transporting oxygen to our tissues and muscles, as well as nutrients and heat; removing carbon dioxide and waste products.
 It carries hormones, the signals that dictate our functions, sleep, emotions and energy.
 If I am scratched and draw blood, it will clot within seconds, a complicated and wondrous procedure known as a ‘clotting cascade’, involving more than 100 proteins.
 Equally wondrous: that the clotting only happens where it is needed.
 Blood can do all this and also bring me malaria, HIV, viruses, and bacteria as it travels incessantly around the sixty thousand miles of my circulatory system, covering twelve thousand miles a day, at – on average – the pace of a decent stroll.